Donaldson dashes home, Blue Jays beat Rangers to win ALDS - Aurora Sentinel

 Colby Lewis allowed five runs in two innings for Texas.

 Texas has lost six straight postseason games, all to Toronto.
-Texas hadn’t lost on a game-ending play since June 30 against the Yankees.
+The Rangers hadn’t lost on a game-ending play since June 30 against the Yankees.

 TRAINER’S ROOM